DFE-Digital/buy-for-your-school/README.md

 ## Releasing changes

-When making a new release, update the [changelog](CHANGELOG.md) in the release pull request.
+When making a new release, follow the [release process](doc/release-process.md).

 ## Architecture decision records